dcos-labs/dcos-openvpn/README.md

 ```
 curl -k -u username:password -X DELETE https://<IP>:5000/client/richard
 ```
-2. The client is correctly revoked from OpenVPN and the assets are removed from the container and Zookeeper
+2. The client is correctly revoked from OpenVPN and the change is synchronised with all running instances

 ### Remove Zookeeper data

-During installation, an ACL is set on the Zookeeper openvpn znode, restricting access based on the OVPN_USERNAME & OVPN_PASSWWORD credentials.
+During installation, an ACL is set on the Zookeeper OpenVPN znode, restricting access based on the OVPN_USERNAME & OVPN_PASSWWORD credentials.
 In order to remove the znode data you must either authenticate with those same credentials or as the Zookeeper super user.

 Some examples of how to achieve this using zk-shell which is shipped in the Docker image:
 ```
 zk-shell connect master.mesos:2181
 (CONNECTED) / add_auth digest <username>:<password>
-(CONNECTED) / rmr openvpn/
+(CONNECTED) / rmr /openvpn/
 (CONNECTED) / exit
 ```